Strategy11/formidable-forms/readme.txt

 * HubSpot CRM
 * Campaign Monitor

-Using our Zapier integration, you can easily connect Formidable with over 1000+ marketing apps including:
+Using our Zapier integration, you can easily connect any form with over 1000+ marketing apps including:

 * Google Sheets
 * SendInBlue